What to expect: I'm a review admin

 Help Center article 💡: Undo shared and finalized reviews

-Holding a review cycle is only part of the equation...now it's time to report on results and use them to guide conversations and promote organizational change.
-Check out the "Report on review results" section of our Help Center for a list of all reports you can run in a review cycle.
+Holding a review cycle is only part of the equation...now it's time to report on results and use them to guide conversations, inform compensation conversations, and promote organizational change.
+Check out the "Analyze review results" section of our Help Center to learn more about the data-rich reporting options 15Five offers.

 After the cycle